-Through its acquisition of Cadence 13, the Company embeds advertisements in its owned and operated podcasts and other on-demand content.
+Through its podcast studio, Cadence 13, LLC. ("Cadence13"), the Company embeds advertisements in its owned and operated podcasts and other on-demand content.
 Performance obligations include delivery of advertisements.
 The Company recognizes revenue at a point in time when the advertisements are delivered and the performance obligations are satisfied.
 Revenues are recorded on a net basis, after the deduction of advertising agency fees by the advertising agencies.

-Through its acquisition of Pineapple, the Company creates podcasts, for which it earns production fees.
+Through its podcast studio, Pineapple Street Media LLC ("Pineapple"), the Company creates podcasts, for which it earns production fees.
 Performance obligations include the delivery of episodes.
 These revenues are fixed based upon contractually agreed upon terms.
 The Company recognizes revenue over the term of the production contract.